hymkor/expect/readme.md

     - The reference manuals of Lua 5.1 exist in the Lua official site.
         Please see [https://www.lua.org/docs.html](https://www.lua.org/docs.html)
     - Except.lua uses [GopherLua](https://github.com/yuin/gopher-lua) as the VM for Lua.
-- These functions are extended in Expect.lua
+- These functions are extended in Expect-lua
     - `RC=expect(A,B,C...)` accesses CONOUT$ directly and watches the cursor-line (0.1 seconds interval)
         - When A was found in cursor-line, RC=0
         - When B was found in cursor-line, RC=1